Fashion Industry Resources

 I might get around to developing this a bit more at some point.

-Lina and her Boss:
+Lina and her boss:

 Lina works in Bangladesh for a low wage.
 This resource has Lina and her boss presenting points of view about the fashion industry and globalisation, probably.